Last year we had to turn away 300+ qualified leads.

 So give it to them.

 Instead of using a dull contact form like every other agency, offer your visitors a free proposal, a 60-minute introductory consultation, or a personalised audit.
-You could even use a tool like Leadformly to build an interactive form that gives each lead a personalised response, like what Hubspot do with their marketing grader form:
+You could even use a dedicated tool to build an interactive form that gives each lead a personalised response, like what HubSpot does with their marketing grader form:

 #2 Speak at small, industry-specific events